-Modulation Matrix are near every software Synthesizer today.
+A modulation matrix is near in every software Synthesizer today.
 Europa, too, relies on a classic matrix in which one can enter sources and destinations.
 Here you can easily enter up to 8 modulations.
-8 are already sufficient in my opinion, over more entries some sound designers are maybe more happy.
+8 are already sufficient in my opinion, over more entries some sound designers are maybe happier.
 If you plan to use a lot of modulators and want to use one a second time, you can select a second destination directly in the MM.
-This a good solution and allow more flexibility.
+This a good solution and allows more flexibility.

 Effects To Round Off The Sound!